 This is an earl grey dessert of the heavens!
 This Earl Grey Tiramisu with Lemon Mascarpone Cream cuts like butter.
 It's so soft without being soggy, and is a great dessert for when you need to satisfy that sweet tooth with a dessert that's not overly sweet!

-The lady fingers get soaked in a concentrated early grey tea with a splash of floral gin.
+The lady fingers get soaked in a concentrated early grey tea with a splash of floral gin or elderflower liqueur.
 Feel free to omit the alcohol completely, however.

 The lady fingers then get layered with a bright and lightly sweet lemon mascarpone cream filled with lemon zest and lemon juice.